Aashiqui 2: Development

 In September 2011, the Indian media reported that Mahesh Bhatt and Bhushan Kumar were keen to remake the 1990 musical blockbuster Aashiqui.
 Kumar approached Bhatt for a possible sequel, although it was Shagufta Rafique's melodramatic romantic script which persuaded him that the film had potential as a sequel and decided to proceed with the project.
 Given Aashiqui's status in Hindi cinematic history as one of the finest Indian musicals of all time, many expressed concerns towards the decision to remake the film, dubious that the producers could come up with a soundtrack on par with the quality of the 1990 film.
 Bhatt stated that they completely resisted the temptation to use the soundtrack of the earlier film, and promised that Aashiqui 2 would revive the era of melodious film music, as Aashiqui had done 22 years ago.

 It was reported that Madhur Bhandarkar had been approached to direct the film, but later turned down the offer because of other working commitments.
 It was confirmed in November 2011 that Vishal Mahadkar, director of Blood Money, was to direct the picture, but the following month it was announced that Mohit Suri had replaced Mahadkar as director at the last minute.
 Bhatt confirmed the development, saying "Earlier we had finalised Vishal for the project.
 But now we have scrapped that idea and found a fresh one.
 We got Mohit to direct the film".
-Several media outlets falsely reported that the film was a remake of the Vishesh films 1990 love triangle Awaargi.
-However, Mahesh Bhatt denied the rumours and said "Aashiqui 2 is not a remake of any of our films.
-It's an original script.
-A very contemporary love story dealing with mature emotions."